 I was ready to answer your question with a question: Is something lacking in your female friendships?
 But then I reread what you said at the beginning about your current friends: “These friendships provide essential sustenance for me, they fuel me through my days, my weeks.
 They are a constant presence; they shape much of who I am at the moment.”
 You also described these friendships as “deep and intense.”

-Is there perhaps something you miss about the more casual nature of friendship with a man?
+Is there perhaps something you miss about the more casual nature of opposite sex friendships?
 This is not to say that friendships with men cannot also be deep and intense, but speaking in generalities, I wonder if you remember your friendships with men being refreshingly less intense and a welcome complement to your more complicated female relationships.
 Maybe you could use a few less intense female friendships in your life?
 I’ve often extolled the virtues of what I call the “close acquaintance” because there is something nice about friendships that are less intimate to round out the ones where we get more but more is expected of us in return.

 I also wonder (and maybe I’m projecting) if part of what you miss about the Platonic friendships you mentioned is the specific and special time of your life–high school, college, and graduate school–as opposed to the maleness of those friends.
 The older I get, I miss college (never high school).
 Although I think of my college years fondly and they should make me smile, I also feel sad when I picture the campus, the dorm, and my friends (both male and female).
 I am so far from that time, and I will never experience anything quite like those four years.
 I’m nostalgic for the campus atmosphere, and I have regrets about not doing more in those four years, not seeing more, not trying different kinds of classes, traveling more, and not enjoying more of the freedom available to my single, childless self at the time.
 But like I said, maybe I’m projecting.

 There’s no great answer if some of what I said about this nostalgia for that time of life is true.
-We can’t go back, and the idea of pursuing a friendship with a man simply because you miss those kinds of friendships strikes me as way too risky.
+We can’t go back, and the idea of pursuing an opposite sex friendship simply because you miss those kinds of friendships strikes me as way too risky.

 So I’ve answered your final question in a way that might disappoint you.
 You asked, “Is a friendship with a man worth pursuing for its own sake?”
 I wish I could say something more encouraging and free-spirited, but the truth is that I don’t think the benefits outweigh the risks.
 You also asked, “How does one go about that appropriately at this point in her life, especially as I don’t work outside of the home?”
 I can’t think of a way.
 I’m sorry, but I can’t.